theweebcoders/HighPoint-Rocket-750-Kernel-6.8-Driver/readme.md

 I don’t care how long it takes.
 I’m going to get this driver working on Linux 6.8.
 Even if it’s purely by accident.

 ---

+FAQ

+Q: Why are you doing this?

+Because I’m cheap.

+Q: No, really.
+Why?

+I bought a 45 Drives 60-bay server from some guy on Facebook Marketplace.
+It came with HighPoint Rocket 750 HBAs, which are great except for one problem:
+	•	The drivers only work up to Linux Kernel 5.x
+	•	Unraid is Kernel 6.8
+	•	I use consumer-grade hardware with only two PCIe x8 slots.

+If I want modern HBAs, I need three or four of them—which would cost a stupid amount of money and require new cables that don’t exist in the quantity I need.

+So instead of buying new hardware, I’ve decided to make the Rocket 750 drivers work on Linux 6.8 (despite having no experience with kernel drivers).

+Q: How long will this take?

+Unknown.
+My strategy is simple: bash my head against the code until it compiles and runs.
+If I make enough commits, eventually something has to work, right?

+Q: Can I help?
+	•	If you know how to fix it, PR your changes on GitHub.
+	•	If you have patches for older kernels, I’d love to see them.
+	•	If you want to just watch me suffer, fair enough.

+This is a community effort, so if you want to see Rocket 750s working on modern Linux, let’s make it happen.